Margam Moors

 Margam Moors (Morfa Margam) is a community of Neath Port Talbot county borough, Wales.
 Together with the community of Margam, it forms the Margam electoral ward.

+Part of Margam Moors is listed as a Site of Special Scientific Interest, due to the marshy grassland and ditches that are home to a variety of different plants and insects.

 There were three inhabitants in Margam Moors at the 2001 census, and most of the area is open moorland with the central and northern areas occupied by Port Talbot Steelworks and Port Talbot Docks.
 The south west of the community is Margam Sands beach.